aimei60/my-first-website/README.md

 All pictures were taken by me on holiday.

+Credits:
-Background pictures for the site were taken from the https://www.pexels.com/
+* Background pictures for the site were taken from the https://www.pexels.com/
+* Map of Sri Lanka was taken from Google images